nvjob/nvjob-sky-shader-simple-and-fast/README.md

 ![GitHub Logo](https://raw.githubusercontent.com/nvjob/nvjob.github.io/master/repo/unity%20assets/dynamic%20sky%20lite%20sr/221/pic/9.jpg)

-Simple and fast sky shader.
+Simple and fast sky shaders.
 The asset includes two shaders and a simple script.<br>
 There is an example in the asset that allows you to quickly understand how to use the "sky" in your project.<br>
 For the shader to work properly, a dome model with prepared UV is required.